-Simple, straightforward homeliness should still be the aim, with an attempt to enable residents to live in -mall, somewhat self-contained groups.
+Simple, straightfoward homeliness should still be the aim, with an attempt to enable residents to live in small, somewhat self-contained groups.
 Nothing can be more demoralising than being forced to live in a large herd.
 Areas which were formerly large dormitories or day spaces could be broken up into smaller groupings.

-The view of the Centre on Environment for the Handicapped is that each resident should have at least his own identifiable cupboard, with his own personal storage place for his own clothes and possessions.
+The view of the Centre on Environment for the Handicapped\ is that each resident should have at least his own identifiable cupboard, with his own personal storage place for his own clothes and possessions.
 The effect should be more like that of a bed-sitting room, accessible at any time, even if, physically, all that can be provided is a curtained or partitioned area.
-19 The CEH suggests
+In 1973, CEH produced a design guide on improving hospital buildings for long-stay residents.
+Its recommendations are as valid today as they were then.

-Except where high dependency nursing requires adjustable beds, divans are generally preferable...
+'Except where high dependency nursing requires adjustable beds, divans are generally preferable

+...
 Chests of drawers may often be more suitable than hospital lockers.
 Personal pin-up space should be provided.